2017 State Policy Agenda

 California’s food banks were among the first in the nation to include policy and advocacy work as a core part of their anti-hunger efforts.
 CAFB assists our members by providing venues to communicate with policy makers and offering leadership in strategy and message development.
 We provide members with capacity building and technical assistance in developing their advocacy programs, along with sample advocacy materials and a comprehensive guide, “Food Bank Guide to Policy Advocacy: Best Practices and Action Ideas for Influencing Public Policy to End Hunger.”

-If your member food bank is interested in developing or expanding an advocacy program, please contact Andrew Cheyne, Policy Director, at email@example.com or 510-350-9915.
+If your member food bank is interested in developing or expanding an advocacy program, please contact Andrew Cheyne, Director of Government Affiars, at firstname.lastname@example.org or 510-350-9915.